Environmental Design & Spray Foam Insulation

 - New Construction

-The 2014 report from the World Green Building Council suggests that it is not uncommon to see improvements in productivity of 8 to 11% as a result of improved air quality.
-Where it is applied, spray foam insulation within the building envelope can help reduce the entry of outdoor pollutants and allergens and thereby contribute to improving indoor air quality for occupants.
+The World Green Building Council’s 2014 report, Health, Wellbeing and Productivity in Offices: The Next Chapter for Green Building, notes that it is not uncommon to see improvements in productivity of 8 to 11% as a result of improved air quality.
+Spray foam insulation within the building envelope can prevent the entry of outdoor pollutants and allergens and thereby improve indoor air quality for occupants.